tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   requires that the *Do Layer Addition Phase* option (icon at GUI top) is activated.
 Default value -1 means that no surface layers are specified.
 Value zero means that no layers are allowed.
+* *Slave Side Layers* is relevant only for Face Zones of type Baffle or Boundary.
+It creates layer specification also for the backside of the face zone.
 * *Object Specific Layer Settings* allows optional definition of different layer addition settings for an object, instead of using the global options.
 The object specific settings are the same as the